 Overall Conference Objectives

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of Postgraduate Institute for Medicine and the Society for Pediatric Sedation.
-The Postgraduate Institute for Medicine is accredited by the ACCME to provide continuing medical education for physicians.
+In support of improving patient care, this activity has been planned and implemented by the Postgraduate Institute for Medicine and the Society for Pediatric Sedation.
+Postgraduate Institute for Medicine is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.

 Disclosure of Conflicts of Interest

 Postgraduate Institute for Medicine (PIM) requires instructors, planners, managers and other individuals who are in a position to control the content of this activity to disclose any real or apparent conflict of interest (COI) they may have as related to the content of this activity.
 All identified COI are thoroughly vetted and resolved according to PIM policy.
 Disclosure information may be found on the faculty page.

 Americans with Disabilities Act